launchdarkly/ld-find-code-refs/docs/CONFIGURATION.md

 ```
   -t, --accessToken string         LaunchDarkly personal access token with write-level access.

+      --allowTags                  Enables storing references for tags.
+The tag will be listed as a branch.

   -U, --baseUri string             LaunchDarkly base URI. (default "https://app.launchdarkly.com")

   -b, --branch string              The currently checked out branch.
 If not provided, branch name will be auto-detected.
 Provide this option when using CI systems that leave the repository in a detached HEAD state.